Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 >The firmware is updated on 8th September; therefore if you use the previous version, you may experience delay.

+But as we've established in the beginning, this guide might include rules that violates traditional grammar.
+And it is okay to use **then** without conjuctions such as **and**, considering that it has become widely accepted.
+So for example, you can say:

+* Move the machine to a proper place, then enclose it with the Enclosure.
+* Go to **Solid**, then click **Extrude**.
+Put the depth at 10 mm, and click **OK**.

 ### Slashes **(/)**

 Avoid using slash as shorthand for **or**.
 On rare occasions where you have to use a slash, don't use more than one.
 More often than not, the slashes can be replaced by commas.
 For example, don't say:

->You can recover any project and get perfect printing / engraving / cutting / carving results all the time.
+>You can recover any project and get perfect printing / engraving / cutting / carving results at any time.

 Instead, say:

->You can recover any project and get perfect printing, engraving, cutting or carving results at any time.
+>You can recover any project and get perfect printing, engraving, cutting, or carving results at any time.

 Don't write date as all numbers in MM/DD/YYYY format, or DD/MM/YYYY for that matter, as it can cause confusion.
 Use letters, rather than number to indicate months.
 Write year in four digits, and separate it with month and day with a comma.
 So don't say: